Bamboooz/os.py/README.md

 # Known Bugs
 - if you have some sort of virtual network installed ( for example you have vmware installed ), all network functions will return the virtual network information, not yours.
+- some gpu functions struggle to run on linux
 - total ram memory will return not correct amount, it returns a little less than you have ( about 0.7 GB ).

 # Support